Pivot Table Examples in Excel (Table of Contents)

 Step 2 – Click > Recommended PivotTable.

-Step 4 – Select any layout of your interest and click Excel created a pivot table on a new worksheet.
+Step 4 – Select any layout of interest and click Excel created a pivot table on a new worksheet.

 In the above example, we have seen the example of How we automatically create a table.
 Let us see another example in the Pivot Table.